 Sometimes, we feel like life is too busy to take a break.
-That Is why we’ve created the perfect weekend get-away, allowing you to spend 2 nights away from all your life worries and responsibilities to take the break that you deserve.
-On arrival, over a cuppa, we’ll have a chat about personalising your weekend activities.
+That is why we’ve created the perfect weekend get-away that allows you to spend 2 glorious nights away from all your everyday worries and responsibilities and take the break that you deserve.
+On arrival, we’ll have a chat over a cuppa about personalising your weekend activities.

-Travel to the B&B, on the way you will experience stunning views of our countryside.
-A warm welcome awaits you on arrival; we will show you round and get you settled into your room.
-Over a cuppa, we will have a chat about personalising your weekend activities – planning what scenery and attractions you want to see, whether that be exploring the highlands, walks in the local area, or simply relaxing in the comfort of our B&B – or a bit of everything!
+You’ll travel to the B&B, while experiencing stunning views of our countryside along the way.
+A warm welcome awaits you on arrival and we’ll show you around and get you settled into your room.
+Over a cuppa, we will have a chat about personalising your weekend activities: planning what scenery and attractions you want to see, whether that be exploring the highlands, walks in the local area, or simply relaxing in the comfort of our B&B: or a bit of everything!

-Following an afternoon of your planned activities, you will dine at one of the best local restaurants and after dinner, you could enjoy a walk around the nearby river, or simply relax with your bottle of complimentary wine by the cosy fireplace in the lounge, or in your room, where you can catch up with Netflix.
+Following an afternoon of your planned activities, you could enjoy a quiet stroll around the nearby river, or simply relax with your complimentary bottle of wine by the cosy fireplace in the lounge, or in your room, where you can chat the night away or catch up with Netflix.

-On the morning of your check out, after enjoying another home cooked breakfast of your choice, we can discuss the itinerary for your day and the journey home, where we will point out places of interest and hidden gems to visit on your way back.
+On the morning of your check out, after enjoying another home-cooked breakfast of your choice, we can discuss the itinerary for your day and the journey home.
+Although we’re always sad to see you go, we’re only happy to help point out places of interest and hidden gems to visit on your route back.

 P.S.
 Before booking, please be aware we have two friendly dogs and a cat in the house.

-We love to spend time with amazing people from all over the world in great conversations, going for long walks in the nearby forest by the river and have a good laugh!
+We love to spend time with amazing people from all over the world, enjoying great conversations, going for long walks in the nearby forest by the river and having a good laugh!

 Lindsay & Abigail